jazzband/wagtailmenus/CONTRIBUTING.md

 1. Any new features documented in `README.md`

-2. If you're not in the list already, add a new line adding to `CONTRIBUTORS.md` (under the 'Contributors' heading) with your name, company name, and an optional twitter handle / email address.
+2. If you're not in the list already, add a new line to `CONTRIBUTORS.md` (under the 'Contributors' heading) with your name, company name, and an optional twitter handle / email address.

 3. Add a concise description of what you have changed to `CHANGELOG.md`.